ckcollab/ckcollab/_posts/2023-04-12-ChatGPT-and-OpenAI-Unlocking-the Potential-of-AI-for-Your-Business.md

 can teach an agent about this, provide scheduling needs and requisite information, and the agent will behave like a human scheduler!

+Another application is in advertising.
 Compose a long list of straightforward ads, and let ChatGPT transform them into engaging, high-impact copy, optimizing your marketing efforts with ease.

 Fun aside: in the past we helped architect the [Codalab](https://competitions.codalab.org/) platform, which is a platform for hosting AI competitions.
 Our special piece